vue-styleguidist/vue-styleguidist/docs/Cookbook.md

 <!-- tocstop -->

-## How to add mixins or third-party plugins to the style guide?
+## How to add data dummy and third-party plugins to the style guide?

 If you need to have default data for use in the examples of your components, you can import mixins to the style guide.
 Creating a .js file that exports the mixins or adding it directly to the `styleguide.config.js` file